sumedhvk/cloth_waving/README.md

 1. Cors setting are needed to enable the texture images for graphics projectes and those and not allowed in browser due to security reasons.
 2. type about:config in FireFox
 3. change the settings for content.cors.disable
-4. change the settigs for security.fileuri.strict_origin_policy
+4. change the settings for security.fileuri.strict_origin_policy
 5. Project will run without any issue.